iifl-logo-icon 1

 4. Long-Term Expiration Anticipation Securities: This type of option, as the name suggests, is for a long term lasting from one to three years before expiry.
 Regular Options: These options have a standard expiration cycle.
 You can choose between at least four different expiration months, according to your preference and strategy.

-With various types of Options contracts available to invest in, it can be tricky to choose the one suitable for you.
-The ideal way to make the best out of your investing journey is to do your research or consult the experts at IIFL to help you choose the right strategy that will suit your financial goals.
+With various types of options contracts available to invest in, it can be tricky to choose the one that is suitable for you.
+The ideal way to make the best out of your investing journey is to do your research or consult the experts at IIFL Capital Securities Limited to help you choose the right strategy that will suit your financial goals.

 Invest wise with Expert advice